psomareddy/sample-custom-extension/README.md

 ./gradlew clean build
 ```
 The custom extension jar should be available in the **build/libs/sample-custom-extension.jar** location.

+## Test application
+Install the [simple-java-app](https://github.com/psomareddy/simple-java-app) application.
+This extension will add a custom span tag to the spans produced by the test application without modifying the test application code.

 ## Instrument the app to load the custom auto instrumentation extension